Such a Fun Age

-Such a Fun Age is a 2019 novel by American author Kiley Reid.
-It is her debut novel and was published by G. P. Putnam's Sons on December 31, 2019.
-It tells the story of a young Black woman who is wrongly accused of kidnapping while babysitting a white child, and the events that follow the incident.
+Such a Fun Age is the debut novel by American author Kiley Reid.
+It was published by G. P. Putnam's Sons on December 31, 2019.
+It tells the story of a young black woman in Philadelphia who is wrongly accused of kidnapping while babysitting a white child, and the events that follow the incident.
 The novel received favorable reviews and was longlisted for the 2020 Booker Prize.